 The Good News

-- Pain on the forward inside or middle of the heel
+- Pain that sets up camp on the inner or middle part of your heel.

-- The formation of a small lump at the exact affected area.
+- A tiny, unexpected guest – the formation of a small lump in the affected area.

-To soothe pain, ice the affected area using a frozen water bottle.
-The earlier during onset you do it, the better off you’ll be.
+To find relief from the pain, ice the affected area using a frozen water bottle.
+The sooner you apply ice when you notice symptoms, the better the results.

-Roll out the affected area of the foot back and forth across the bottle slowly for 15 to 20 minutes, three to four times a day.
-You can also use a simple ice back or ice wrap for less hassle.
+Gently roll the affected part of your foot back and forth over the frozen bottle for about 15 to 20 minutes.
+Repeat this icing routine three to four times a day.
+Alternatively, you can opt for a simple ice pack or ice wrap to ease the discomfort.

 Massage The Spur

 Another approach to alleviate the discomfort is through massage.
 Not only does it feel wonderful, but it can also provide temporary relief from heel pain and enhance blood circulation in the area.
 In fact, it’s often more effective than merely resting your feet.